ITheP/Arksplorer/Arksplorer/README.md

 - Minor reworking of other parts of interface
 - Major refactoring of code into proper classes etc.
 - Major restructuring of files
 - Ordering by colour now possible!
+(Color order manually set in lookup data)
 - Misc. fixes and improvements
 - Multiple server.json files can be specified in /Servers/ (so server owners can just drop in their own)